 - 1. Washing hands regularly for 20 seconds or more - 2.
 Practising social distancing - 3.
-Wearing a face mask/covering where relevant
+Wearing a face mask/covering where relevant - 4.
+Stay at home as much as possible

 Q13b.
-Which of the following do you think are the most important to do to contain the coronavirus?
+Which of the following do you think are the most important to do to contain the Coronavirus?
 Please nominate the top 3 most important.
 RANDOMISE